KNIME logo

 Data governance

-Data governance is the framework and set of practices that ensure data is properly managed, protected, and available for authorized use within an organization.
+Data governance is the framework of policies and practices that ensures the integrity, quality, security, and availability of data within an organization.

 Data lake

-A data lake is a storage repository that holds vast amounts of raw and unprocessed data, allowing for flexible analysis and processing.
+A data lake is a centralized repository that stores vast amounts of raw data from various sources, both structured and unstructured, allowing for flexible processing and analysis.

 Data mining

-Data mining is the process of discovering patterns, correlations, and anomalies within large data sets to predict outcomes.
-It combines statistical analysis, machine learning, and database systems.
+Data mining is the process of discovering patterns and knowledge from large amounts of data by combining methods from statistics, machine learning, and database systems.

 Data modeling

-Data modeling is the process of creating a mathematical or logical representation of real-world data to better understand its structure, relationships, and behavior.
+Data modeling is the process of creating a logical representation of business requirements and data relationships.
+In data science, it involves creating mathematical representations of real-world data to understand its structure and behavior.

 Data pipeline

-A data pipeline is the sequence of steps and processes that move and transform data from its source to its destination, often involving data ingestion, processing, integration, and storage.
+A data pipeline is a sequence of steps that moves and transforms data from its source to its destination, often including ingestion, processing, integration, and storage.

 Data preparation

-Data preparation is the process of transforming raw data into a format suitable for analysis or modeling, including tasks like cleaning, formatting, and feature engineering.
+Data preparation involves transforming raw data into a format suitable for analysis or modeling, including tasks such as cleaning, formatting, and feature engineering.

 Data science

-Data science is an interdisciplinary field that combines scientific methods, algorithms, and systems to extract knowledge and insights from structured and unstructured data.
+Data science is an interdisciplinary field that combines data processing, machine learning, and statistics to extract knowledge and insights from both structured and unstructured data.

 Data science life cycle

-The data science life cycle is the series of steps involved in a data science project, including problem formulation, data acquisition, data preparation, modeling, evaluation, deployment, and maintenance.
+The data science life cycle is the series of stages involved in a data science project—from business understanding and data acquisition to modeling, evaluation, deployment, and maintenance.

 Data storytelling

-Data storytelling is the art of conveying insights and narratives by using data visualizations, storytelling techniques, and persuasive communication to make data more engaging and understandable.
+Data storytelling is the art of conveying insights by combining data visualizations with narrative techniques to make data more engaging and understandable.

 Data structure

-A data structure is a way of organizing and storing data to facilitate efficient access, manipulation, and retrieval, such as arrays, lists, and trees.
+A data structure is a specialized format for organizing and storing data to enable efficient access and modification.
+Common examples include arrays, lists, and trees.

 Data transformation

-Data transformation is the process of converting or mapping data from one format, structure, or representation to another to meet specific requirements.
+Data transformation is the process of converting data from one format, structure, or representation to another to meet specific requirements.

 Data type